 If you want to add fried Paneer

-Drizzle the paneer with 1 tbsp olive oil.
+Drizzle the paneer with 1 tablespoon olive oil.
 Season the paneer with Salt .Fry the paneer over high heat for 1 minute on each side.
 Add it when the palak is ready.

-If using ginger garlic paste use 1/2 tbsp with the onions.
+If using ginger garlic paste use 1/2 tablespoon with the onions.

 What can I substitute paneer with?